Traditional Tahitian Navigation

 Andia Y Varela

-The following account of traditional Tahitian navigation is from the journal of Andia Y Varela, who visited in Tahiti in 1774.
-The acount was published in The Quest and Occupation of Tahiti by Emissaries of Spain during the Years 1772-6 (3 vols.), B.G.
-Corney (ed.), London: Hakluyt Society, 1913-1919, Vol. II, 284-287).
+[The following account of traditional Tahitian navigation was taken from B.G.
+Corney (ed.), The Quest and Occupation of Tahiti by Emissaries of Spain during the Years 1772-6 (3 vols.), London: Hakluyt Society, 1913-1919, Vol. II, 284-287).
+The acco unt is from the journal of Andia Y Varela, who visited in Tahiti in 1774.]

 There are many sailing-masters among the people, the term for whom is in their language fatere [faatere; Hawaiian: ho'okele].
 They are competent to make long voyages like that from Otahiti [Tahiti] to Oriayatea [Ra'iatea], which counts forty or fifty leag ues [one league equals 30 nautical miles, so 120-150 miles], and others farther afield.
 One of them named Puhoro came to Lima on this occasion in the frigate; and from him and others I was able to find out the method by which they navigate on the high sea s.
 They have no mariner's compass, but divide the horizon into sixteen parts, taking for the cardinal points those at which the sun rises and sets.
 Their names, with the corresponding ones in our own language, are as follows: